What Is Design Thinking and Why Should I Care?

 It is important to note that although the graphic may imply Design Thinking is a linear process, it is anything but.
 As new insights emerge at different stages, practitioners will often jump back and forth to revise hypotheses, conduct additional research, refine prototypes, and retest concepts with customers and other stakeholders.
 This approach also uses divergent and convergent thinking to examine an issue or opportunity from multiple perspectives.
 This zooming in and out gives teams permission to explore a wide range of possibilities before homing in on what's realistically doable.

 Let's turn back to Doug Dietz's story.
 After seeing the MRI experience through the eyes of a young patient, he and his team immersed themselves in learning how to apply Design Thinking.
-They did so with the expectation that new tools and methods would help them come up with ways to make MRI scans less frightening for children and their families, which is exactly what happened.
-By seeking out insights from experts at a children’s museum, as well as doctors and staff from local hospitals, they created an entirely new, inviting, and delightful experience that increased patient satisfaction scores 90%.
-They also significantly reduced the number of kids who required sedation, which provided additional benefits to patients, families, and hospitals, as well.
+They did so with the expectation that new tools and methods would help them come up with ways to make MRI scans less frightening for children and their families - which is exactly what happened.
+By seeking out insights from experts at a children’s museum, as well as doctors and staff from local hospitals, they created an inviting and delightful experience that increased patient satisfaction scores by 90%.
+They also significantly reduced the number of kids who required sedation, which provided additional benefits to patients, families, and hospitals.

 Hopefully the preceding paragraphs sufficiently answer the first part of our question, “What is Design Thinking?”
 But why should you care?
 Considering the wide applicability of this discipline in solving complex problems, developing innovative new products, services, and processes, and designing customer (and employee) experiences that attract and retain loyal followers, we believe you’d be hard pressed to find someone who shouldn’t be embracing Design Thinking.
 However, there are situations where adopting this approach may be of little use.
 For example: